Pitson3/UdaConnect/README.md

-##Improved readme file based on the initial readme in the udaconnect project by justin

-##Pay attention to the kubectl commands for steps to running the project successfully.
 # UdaConnect
+## NOTICE
+The read me is based on the structure for the default udaconnect monolith app as forkked from the udacity repository.
+PLease pay much attention to details below based on the sections.

 ## Overview
 ### Background
 Conferences and conventions are hotspots for making connections.
 Professionals in attendance often share the same interests and can make valuable business and personal connections with one another.
 At the same time, these events draw a large crowd and it's often hard to make these connections in the midst of all of these events' excitement and energy.
 To help attendees make connections, we are building the infrastructure for a service that can inform attendees if they have attended the same booths and presentations at an event.